Foreign direct investment in China: Self-reliance

-Post-Mao period (1976-2003)
+Post-Mao period

 Initial state policies

 After assuming power in 1978, Deng Xiaoping prioritized the policy of attracting foreign investment, giving the term self-reliance a new meaning.
+China began to attract FDI in 1979.
 To justify this shift from the self-reliance principle in the Mao period, Deng directed the drafting of a party resolution that interpreted the history of the Chinese Communist Party after coming into power in 1949 and evaluated the role and achievements of Mao Zedong.
-Its full name is “Resolution on certain questions in the history of our party since the founding of the People’s Republic of China” and was adopted during the Sixth Plenary Session of the Eleventh Central Committee of the Chinese Communist Party in 1981.
+Its full name is the Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China and it was adopted during the sixth plenary session of the Eleventh Central Committee of the Chinese Communist Party in 1981.

 In regard to foreign economic relations, the resolution asserts that by adhering to the principle of self-reliance, the party overcame the wartime blockade from the Nationalist Party and Japanese army.
 Subsequently, “victory in the Chinese revolution was won because the Chinese Communist Party adhered to the principle of independence and self-reliance and depended on the efforts of the whole Chinese people.”
 After 1949, the party continued to adhere to the principle to achieve economic development.
 The resolution states that in 1979, the central leaders adopted new policies to “correct the shortcomings and mistakes of the previous two years in our economic work and eliminate the influence of ‘Left’ errors that had persisted in this field.”
 To improve the people’s livelihood, the leaders believed that “active efforts must be made to promote economic and technical co-operation with other countries on the basis of independence and self-reliance.”

 While the 1981 resolution was widely considered as Deng's signifying the coming of the reform and opening up, political historians Frederick C. Teiwes and Warren Sun argue that Hua Guofeng, generally seen as a loyal follower of Mao Zedong, had already advocated some of the policies that Deng was to implement in the 1980s.
 The idea that Hua was a transitional figure before Deng steered the reform and opening-up on its full course is untenable because “on all key dimensions - the overambitious drive for growth, a newly expansive policy of openness to the outside world, and limited steps toward management reform - Hua and Deng were in basic agreement.”
 With respect to self-reliance and foreign economic relations, Hua, for instance, was in charge of approving the setting up special economic zones.
 Even earlier in 1972, Mao himself approved the imports of goods that allowed further involvement in international trade in late 1970s.
 Soon after Mao's death, central leaders were generally committed to production-oriented policies and open to importing foreign technology for that purpose.
 Before Deng assumed power, the reinterpretation of self-reliance and the policy to attract foreign investment and technology were already in place.